 The Company estimates the fair value of share options granted using the Binomial option pricing model.
 The option-pricing model requires a number of assumptions, of which the most significant are the expected stock price volatility and the expected option term.
 Expected volatility was calculated based upon historical volatility of the Company.
-The expected option term represents the period that the Company's stock options are expected to be outstanding and is determined based on the simplified method until sufficient historical exercise data will support using expected life assumptions.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term.
 The Company has historically not paid dividends and has no foreseeable plans to pay dividends.

-o.
+q.
 Taxes on income: